 The non-AP STA shall include in the HE TB PPDU one or more QoS Null frames containing one or more of the following:

-The QoS Control field(s) with Queue Size subfields for each of the TIDs for which the non-AP STA has buffer status to report to the AP.
+The QoS Control field(s) with Queue Size subfields for each of the TIDs for which the non-AP STA has queue size(s)(#21346) to report to the AP.

-The BSR Control subfield with the Queue Size All subfield indicating the queue size for the(#20530) ACs, indicated by the ACI Bitmap subfield, for which the non-AP STA has buffer status to report to the AP if the AP has indicated its support in the BSR Support subfield of its HE Capabilities element.
+The BSR Control subfield with the Queue Size All subfield indicating the queue size for the(#20530) ACs, indicated by the ACI Bitmap subfield, for which the non-AP STA has queue size(#21346) to report to the AP if the AP has indicated its support in the BSR Support subfield of its HE Capabilities element.
 The non-AP STA shall set Delta TID, SF, ACI High and Queue Size High subfields of the BSR Control subfield as defined in 9.2.4.6a.4 (BSR Control).

 The non-AP STA shall not solicit an immediate response for the frames carried in the HE TB PPDU (e.g., the Ack Policy subfield of a QoS Null frame(#21343) shall not be set to Normal Ack or Implicit Block Ack Request).

 NOTE 1—As with unsolicited BSR, the STA might include a BSR Control subfield in a QoS Null frame that is sent in response to the BSRP Trigger frame.
-In this case, the Queue Size subfield in the QoS Control field and the Queue Size High and Queue Size All subfields(#Ed) in the BSR Control subfield might differ, and either or both might be 255 to indicate an unspecified or unknown buffer status report.(#21343, #21344)
+In this case, the Queue Size subfield in the QoS Control field and the Queue Size High and Queue Size All subfields(#Ed) in the BSR Control subfield might differ, and either or both might be 255 to indicate an unspecified or unknown queue size(#21346).(#21343, #21344)

 (#20495)NOTE 2—An AP does not send a BSRP Trigger frame containing the 12 LSBs of the AID of the non-AP STA that sets the UL MU Disable field to 1.